codersay/python/README.md

-"# nodejs"
+This is python spider
-This is nodejs example for learn,thanks to nodejs.org copyright@www.codersay.net
+just get all resource from lnmpchina.com